Wi-Fi: Internet

 Wi-Fi technology may be used to provide local network and Internet access to devices that are within Wi-Fi range of one or more routers that are connected to the Internet.
-The coverage of one or more interconnected access points (hotspots) can extend from an area as small as a few rooms to as large as many square kilometres (miles).
+The coverage of one or more interconnected access points can extend from an area as small as a few rooms to as large as many square kilometres.
 Coverage in the larger area may require a group of access points with overlapping coverage.
 For example, public outdoor Wi-Fi technology has been used successfully in wireless mesh networks in London.
 An international example is Fon.

 Wi-Fi provides services in private homes, businesses, as well as in public spaces.
-Wi-Fi hotspots may be set up either free-of-charge or commercially, often using a captive portal webpage for access.
+Wi-Fi hotspots may be set up either free of charge or commercially, often using a captive portal webpage for access.
 Organizations, enthusiasts, authorities and businesses, such as airports, hotels, and restaurants, often provide free or paid-use hotspots to attract customers, to provide services to promote business in selected areas.
-Routers often incorporate a digital subscriber line modem or a cable modem and a Wi-Fi access point, are frequently set up in homes and other buildings, to provide Internet access and internetworking for the structure.
+Routers often incorporate a digital subscriber line modem or a cable modem and a Wi-Fi access point, are frequently set up in homes and other buildings, to provide Internet access for the structure.

-Similarly, battery-powered routers may include a cellular Internet radio modem and a Wi-Fi access point.
-When subscribed to a cellular data carrier, they allow nearby Wi-Fi stations to access the Internet over 2G, 3G, or 4G networks using the tethering technique.
-Many smartphones have a built-in capability of this sort, including those based on Android, BlackBerry, Bada, iOS, Windows Phone, and Symbian, though carriers often disable the feature, or charge a separate fee to enable it, especially for customers with unlimited data plans.
-"Internet packs" provide standalone facilities of this type as well, without the use of a smartphone; examples include the MiFi- and WiBro-branded devices.
+Similarly, battery-powered routers may include a mobile broadband modem and a Wi-Fi access point.
+When subscribed to a cellular data carrier, they allow nearby Wi-Fi stations to access the Internet.
+A number of smartphones have a built-in mobile hotspot capability of this sort, though carriers often disable the feature, or charge a separate fee to enable it.
+Standalone devices such as MiFi- and WiBro-branded devices provide the capability.
 Some laptops that have a cellular modem card can also act as mobile Internet Wi-Fi access points.

-Many traditional university campuses in the developed world provide at least partial Wi-Fi coverage.
-Carnegie Mellon University built the first campus-wide wireless Internet network, called Wireless Andrew, at its Pittsburgh campus in 1993 before Wi-Fi branding originated.
-By February 1997, the CMU Wi-Fi zone was fully operational.
-Many universities collaborate in providing Wi-Fi access to students and staff through the Eduroam international authentication infrastructure.
+Multiple traditional university campuses in the developed world provide at least partial Wi-Fi coverage.
+Carnegie Mellon University built the first campus-wide wireless Internet network, called Wireless Andrew, at its Pittsburgh campus in 1993 before Wi-Fi branding existed.
+A number of universities collaborate in providing Wi-Fi access to students and staff through the Eduroam international authentication infrastructure.